Plants:

 This is a simple plant combination for a formal native garden.

-Pseudopanax ferox is a small tree with a striking juvenile form consisting of down pointing roundish long narrow very tough leaves that have irregular blunt bumps along the edge.
-Upon maturity it grows into a bushy small tree bearing long narrow leathery leaves that have a few teeth on the margin towards the tip and produces 8-9mm wide purple fruit.
-Reaches maturity at age 10-15, and can grow to a height of 6 meters.
+Pseudopanax ferox is a small tree with a striking, juvenile form consisting of down-pointing, roundish, long, narrow and very tough leaves that have irregular blunt bumps along the edge.
+Upon maturity it grows into a bushy small tree, bearing long, narrow, leathery leaves that have a few teeth on the margin towards the tip and produces 8-9mm wide purple fruit.
+Reaches maturity at age 10-15, and can grow to a height of 6 metres.

 Pittosporum Golf Ball is a neat forming, rounded New Zealand shrub.
 This plant is ideal for adding structure and architectural interest to the planting scheme and also makes a great low hedge.
-Small purple flowers appear in late spring and early summer with a swee, honey-like scent.
+Small purple flowers appear in late spring and early summer with a sweet, honey-like scent.
 Frost hardy and likes a spot in the full sun and partial shade with a moist, well-drained soil.
-Gets to a height of 1m in height, but can be trimmed to retain a smaller shape.
+Grows to a height of 1m but can be trimmed to retain a smaller shape.

 Enter your email address to receive a notification when this product is in stock again.